Josh-Joseph/gen-code-from-requirements-doc/README.md

 ## Takeaways
 - Generally this seems super promising.
 Check out the generated technical specification documents and code!
 Not bad.
 Definitely did better than I thought but we are _not_ quite there yet, at least going about it as this repo is structured.
 - Specifying what I want in a requirements file and then using a technical specification document as an intermediate step was great.
 It seems like for the forseeable future a middle step (or two!) between "me writing what I want" and "generate code" that GPT-4 generates seems extremely helpful (both for human-interpretable debugging and producing higher quality code).
-For example, the "Ensure that you have set `intents.message_content = True`" in the requirements document is just a bug that neither improve code or fix code finds so I just .. had to add it to the requirements but that doesn't seem like the right place for it.
 - There's definitely some being mindful about what the LLM needs to generate functional code and explicitly stating that should appear in the technical specification document (e.g., environment variables, logging).
 - Having the LLM iteratively reflect on its response and improve the response seemed to be super helpful.
 So helpful that I just built it into how I send messages to GPT-4 (see `utils/llm.py`).
 - Generating code from one-forward-pass is far too hard.
 Getting the requirements doc + prompts right definitely took a couple dozen iterations.
 I think this needs to be an iterative process (with a human in the loop).
 And "iterating" by editing requirements and/or prompts and re-running makes it too hard to capture the changes.